 The water brought European settlers and enslaved Africans to the Americas.
 The ocean water, now warmed by a changing climate, stirs up more powerful hurricanes like Helene, which lashed out at Asheville, NC, and other parts of southern Appalachia in an unprecedented hit for a mountainous area.
 The October 2024 hurricane caused 104 verified fatalities, seven people are still missing, and mudslides and wreckage of the built environment stretched across six states.

 Water has been a significant “give and take” force in the natural and cultural histories of the southeastern coastal United States.
-In Romancing the Gullah in the Age of Porgy and Bess, water is a critical environmental element that author Kendra Hamilton examines and integrates with ideas and information from various fields.
+In Romancing the Gullah in the Age of Porgy and Bess, the ocean, rivers, mud flats, marshes and other environmental elements are a critical focus that author Kendra Hamilton integrates with other areas of investigation.

 In the late 1940s and early 1950s, American studies — the Western world’s first fully interdisciplinary university degree program — was birthed by books such as Marx’s Machine in the Garden, Kouwenhoven's Made in America, and Smith’s Virgin Land.
 “To read ‘Virgin Land’ is to experience a deep intellectual excitement,” wrote one reviewer.